The 10 Best Cursor Competitors and Alternatives in 2026

 How does Cursor compare to GitHub Copilot?

-Cursor is a standalone AI coding editor, while GitHub Copilot is an extension that integrates into existing IDEs like VS Code and JetBrains.
+Cursor is a standalone AI coding editor, while GitHub Copilot is an extension you can add to existing IDEs like VS Code and JetBrains.

 Are there free Cursor alternatives?